Czech Taxes 2026 (For Freelancers): What You Need to Know (and Why It Matters for Your Residence Permit)

 7. Get Personalized Help

 If this sounds overwhelming — you’re not alone.
-We have an experienced accountant and tax adviser on our team who specializes in freelancer taxes with immigration context.
+We have an experienced accountant and tax adviser in our network who specializes in freelancer taxes with immigration context.
 He can help you with: